sagar-sp/sagar-sp/README.md

 # About Me
 Hi Sagar :wave:

-I'm Sagar Patil, a Full Stack Developer in MERN(MongoDB-Express.js-React.js-Node.js) Stack.
+I'm Sagar Patil, a Full Stack Developer.

 I love to learn about how things work and try new tools and technologies.